Outer-Wilds-New-Horizons/nh-addon-template/README.md

 # Outer Wilds planet creation template
  A template project for adding planets to Outer Wilds with New Horizons.

+NOTE: When you make an update to the mod try not to change any file names.
+The Mod Loader will not delete old files when updating and you can end up with duplicate planet configs.
+If you want to delete a file you can probably just erase its contents but leave it in the mod.

 ## Prerequisites
 - Outer Wilds Mod Manager (get it from the [Outer Wilds Mods](https://outerwildsmods.com/) website)
 - OWML installed in the Mod Manager